pwf-group/MyQtProjectTemplate/README.md

 I try to keep things as modular and as orginal as the original author work.
 However, certain thing may changes to allow convenient and similiar behaviour throughout the project.

 ## My Add-On
-### add on to rschaing.material
+### add-on to rschaing.material
 1. FloatingNavigationDrawer
 2. SwipeRectangle

-### add on to brexis.qml-bootstrap
+### add-on to brexis.qml-bootstrap
 1. None, in fact, i removed most of them only interested with the FontAwesome and the Javascript he created. :D

-### add on screen dpi control
+### add-on screen dpi control
+1. Rename the module to MyScreen
-1. I seriously lost where i got the source from, with a little custom modification to ready dpi from Native Android.
+2. I seriously lost where i got the source from, with a little custom modification to ready dpi from Native Android.

 ### Qt example, convert into *.pri to use as use need it
 1. Qt Log File Position Source as MyPosition.